Scyatta Wallace: Biography

 Wallace was raised in Washington DC.
 Growing up, she lived in low income housing and witnessed the consequences of poverty, which influenced her career trajectory.
-She completed a BA in Psychology a Yale University in 1996 and a PhD in Developmental Psychology at Fordham University in 2002.
+She completed a BA in Psychology at Yale University in 1996 and a PhD in Developmental Psychology at Fordham University in 2002.
 At Fordham, Wallace collaborated with Celia Fisher on research focusing on adolescent distress and psychopathology and, additionally, received mentorship from pioneering psychologist and civil rights activist, Olivia Hooker.
 Wallace's dissertation, titled Cultural resilience: an examination of parent, peer, and cultural factors associated with black teenage attitudes toward delinquency and substance use, was completed under the supervision of Fisher.

 Wallace's interests in health began as a PhD candidate when she received an APA health policy fellowship.
 She subsequently completed a post-doctoral fellowship at the Division of HIV/AIDS Prevention, Centers for Disease Control and Prevention and was a National Institutes of Health (NIH) health disparities scholar from 2002 to 2004.
 Wallace has held leadership positions on the APA Ad Hoc Committee on Psychology and AIDS and has served on the National Institute on Drug Abuse African American Scholars Working Group.